-Climate for learning Strong A very positive and purposeful atmosphere pervades all aspects of learning and behaviour within the class.
+Climate for learning Strong • A very positive and purposeful atmosphere pervades all aspects of learning and behaviour within the class.
 Rules and routines are made explicit and embedded in the lesson.
 There is a clear consistency of expectations throughout lessons and from all students.
 Students are able to self-regulate their behaviour.
-Effective and subtle reasonable adjustment is made for students in line with their needs identified on their profiles.
+Effective and subtle reasonable adjustment is madefor students in line with their needs identified on their profiles.
 Clear signals made when moving from individual work to group or class work.
 Any transition through the lesson is given a time frame.
 Access arrangements are being met for those that require them - reader, scribe, extra-time, time out or rest breaks when applicable.
 Clear expectations of work and presentation.
 Examples given.
-THUD being adhered to in lessons consistently with reasonable adjustment by all SEND students.
+THUD being adhered to in less ons consistently withreasonable adjustment by all SEND students.
 Students are confident in contributing to the lesson as it is clear that mistakes are seen as part of learning.
 Well Students only need occasional reminders to stay on task.
-Bullet and restricted band to a mostly called large in a street have the restricted and the consistency of Developed Rules and routines lead to a mostly calm learning atmosphere.
+Bules and routines lead to a most began in gat most began the consistency of Developed Rulesand routines lead to a mostly calm learning at mosphere.
 There is a consistency of expectations throughout lessons and from most students.
 Students are mostly able to self-regulate their behaviour.
 Reasonable adjustment is made for some students to support their learning needs.
 Clear signals made during the lesson to allow students to prepare for a change of activity.
-Clear time frames are provided.
-Access arrangements are being met for those that require them - reader, scribe, extra-time, time out or rest breaks when applicable.
+Clear signals made during the lesson to allow students to prepare for a change of activity.
+Clear time frames are provided. · Access arrangements are being met for those that require them - reader, scribe, extra-time, time out or rest breaks when applicable.
 Clear expectations of work and presentation.
 Examples given.
-THUD being adhered to in lessons.
-Most students contribute voluntarily but all students contribute confidently as it is clear mistakes are seen as a part of learning.
+I HUD being adhered to in lessons.
+Moststudentscontributevoluntarilybutallstudentscontribute confidentlyasitisclear mistakesareseenasapartof learning.
 Needs With regular reminders most students can stay on task for a short amount of time.
 Developing Rules and routines are seen but are not effective or embedded.
-Expectations are not Developing consistent across time.
+Expectations are not consistent across time.
 Very little reasonable adjustment made for students based on their learning needs.
 Signals made for transitions but inconsistency in time frames being given.
 Few reminders or examples of work and presentation expectations, therefore, books are not consistent.
 Seldom students contributing to the lesson either voluntarily or whilst chosen.
 Some students demonstrate the ability to confidently contribute and learn from their mistakes.

-Students need regular reminders to stay on task and despite these some may still remain off task.
-Rules and routines are not clear leading to a disruptive learning environment.
+Insufficient Students need regular reminders to stay on task and despite these some may still remain off Rules and routines are not clear leading to a disruptive learning environment.
 Expectations are not consistent and students are unable to self-regulate their behaviour.
 No reasonable adjustment being made when required during the lesson.
-Time frames are not provided and transitions during the lesson lead to disruptive learning.
-Poor presentation in books that have not been addressed.

-Very little contribution to lesson from students.
+- Time frames are not provided and transitions during the lesson lead to disruptive learning. - Poor presentation in books that have not been addressed. - Very little contribution to lesson from students.